homieiot/convention/convention.md

 **Notes:**

-- a controller can only assume that the command it send to the `set` topic was received and accepted.
+- a controller can only assume that the command it sent to the `set` topic was received and accepted.
 Not necessarily that it will ever reach the target state, since if another controller updates the property again, it might never reach the target state.
 - The same goes for possible conversions (colors), rounding (number formats), etc. it will be very hard to check functional equivalence, since the value published may have a different format.
 So a controller should NOT implement a retry loop checking the final value.
 At best they should implement retries until the value set is being accepted.
 - Homie devices representing remote hardware (typically when bridging) should NOT set the `$target` attribute upon receiving a change from the hardware device.
 This is only allowed if the hardware explicitly distinguishes between current value and target value.
 This is to prevent a loop; e.g. a homie controller sets 100% as target, software instructs hardware to change, intermediate updates received from hardware; 20%, 40%, etc, should NOT overwrite the `$target` value, since that still is 100.